 President Trump’s election confronted mainstream journalists with something they had never seen before: a male role model.
-But the damage eight years of Obama’s feminism has done to young male minds may take decades to unwind.
-Unlike our European forefathers who struck fear in primitive people’s hearts, today’s frightened white twenty-somethings call themselves ‘gender-fluid hipsters’ or ‘third-wave feminists’, because what they really lack is a pair of full-grown balls.
-If Western civilization does not aggressively reinstate a rite of passage that teaches teenage boys manhood, future historians will undoubtedly point to their feminization as the reason why the millennial generation so easily surrendered to the enemy.
+But the damage eight years of Obama’s feminism has done to male minds may take decades to unwind.
+Unlike our European forefathers who struck fear in primitive people’s hearts, today’s frightened white twenty-somethings call themselves ‘gender-fluid hipsters’ or ‘third-wave feminists’.
+What they really lack is a pair of full-grown testicles.
+If Western civilization does not aggressively reinstate a rite of passage that teaches teenage boys how to be a man, future historians will point to their feminization as the reason why the millennial generation so easily surrendered to the enemy.

 One man with the courage to act on foresight is South Africa’s Colonel Franz Jooste.
 Having served in the South African Defence Force, Colonel Jooste now leads the Kommandokorps.
-Several times a year, the corps organizes paramilitary camps for teenage boys and young men, all of them of colonial Dutch, German or French descent.
-They are the so-called Afrikaners, Boers or, in the colonel’s own words ,“the white tribe of Africa”.
-Once a majority, many members of today’s South African minority of about four-and-a-half million whites are feeling lost in a sea of over fifty million nonwhites.
-Colonel’s Jooste’s boot camps serve to prepare young boys for their role in the survival of their tribe.
+Several times a year, the corps organizes paramilitary camps for teenage boys and young men.
+They are the Afrikaners or in the colonel’s own words, “the white tribe of Africa”.
+Once a majority, many members of today’s South African white minority of about 4.5 million are lost in a sea of over fifty million non-whites.
+Colonel’s Jooste’s boot camps prepare Afrikaner boys to become members of their tribe.

-The camps are in fact a rite of passage that questions modern Western taboos on manhood and white identity.
-The initiation rites are not Colonel Jooste’s inventions.
-They greatly resemble traditional passage rites found elsewhere in the world.
+The camps provide the boys with a rite of passage that questions modern Western taboos on manhood and white identity.
+The Colonel’s rite resembles that of traditional passage rites found elsewhere in the world.
 First, the boys depart from their families.
-Then, they travel to an unknown location, where they arrive in a men-only setting.
+Then, they travel to an unknown location where they arrive in a men’s only setting.
 Given nicknames and new clothing, they complete the separation from their family’s protective environment.
-At this point, they cease to be their parents children.
-Colonel Jooste and his crew teach the boys discipline, how to execute an order and, most importantly, what responsibilities their Afrikaner society expects of its adult members.
-Deprived of sleep and food, they must now complete several trials.
-A ceremonial celebration signals the boys’ successful transition to manhood.
-They’ve earned the right to call themselves men.
+At this point, they cease to be their parent’s children.
+Colonel Jooste and his crew teach the boys discipline, how to execute an order, and, most importantly, what responsibilities their Afrikaner society expects of its adult members.
+Deprived of sleep and food, the boys must complete several trials.
+A ceremonial celebration signals their successful transition to manhood.
+They’ve earned the right to call themselves men—Afrikaner men.

-Perhaps the taboo on manliness explains at least in part where homosexuality, gender queerness and other progressive personality disorders come from.
-They come from the feminist oppression of young boys who are denied their right to manhood.
-But Western civilization can do fine without seventy-two genders.
-Instead, in the interest of our long-term survival and the psychological health of young males, Western societies must immediately restore teenage boys’ access to manhood through publicly acknowledged rites of passage.
+The taboo on manliness explains where gender disorders come from.
+They come from the feminist oppression of boys who are denied their right to become men.
+In the interest of the psychological health of young Western males, our societies must immediately restore teenage boys’ access to publicly acknowledged rites of passage.